ilhan007/ui5con-web-component/docs/4_Use_Token_in_Smart_Store_app.md

 <br>

--  Attach for the Token's "delete" event and calling existing "deleteTag" method that deletes a tag gy given product and tag's text
+-  Attach for the Token's "delete" event and call existing "deleteTag" method to delete a tag by given product and tag's text.

 ```diff
 ...